Ways You Can Help End the AIDS Epidemic

 - Know your status.
 Get tested and understand your risk factors.

 - Practice HIV prevention.
-Use condoms and learn if your a candidate for PrEP, a medication that prevents HIV, or PEP, a medication that helps stop HIV transmission after an exposure.
+Use condoms and learn if you're a candidate for PrEP, a medication that prevents HIV, or PEP, a medication that helps stop HIV transmission after an exposure.

 - Stop the stigma.
 Talk about HIV testing, HIV prevention and being HIV positive without shame.
 Be able to have open, honest conversations about HIV.